 Unfortunately, we didn’t have the possibilities to go on a long holiday in recent years because we were busy running our company.
 In 2011 was our last far away destination to Mauritius.
 During our study we lived there for a half year.
 It was the best time ever, Mauritius is an amazing island!

 I am going to write about traveling itself in Jamaica, not about the places we have visited and things we have seen on the island.
-You can read our experiences in Treasure Beach, Port Antonio and Ocho Rios here.
+I have written about our experiences in Treasure Beach, Port Antonio and Ocho Rios too.

 What we definitely needed was a tropical island with amazing beaches!
 First, we couldn’t choose which country to discover, because our bucketlist is way too long.
 Backpacking in Jamaica has become the winner!